Reading at Old Sarum Primary

 Guided Reading

-Teachers model reading aloud to develop understanding and prosody.
+Teachers model reading aloud to develop understanding and prosody; this is also modelled during the class daily ‘Big Read’.

-Children read aloud to develop fluency and flair and connect with the text.
+Children have regular weekly opportunities to read aloud to develop fluency and flair and connect with the text.

 - Have decoding skills that are secure and hence vocabulary is developing;